 Home

-Grappling with uncertainty about the Marshall Protocol
+Confronting uncertainty about the Marshall Protocol

 The Marshall PathogenesisA description for how chronic inflammatory diseases originate and develop. is an explanation for how all chronic inflammatory diseases share a single pathology.
 The Marshall ProtocolA curative medical treatment for chronic inflammatory disease.
 Based on the Marshall Pathogenesis.
 (MP) is a therapy designed to address that pathology.
-One of the barriers in the way of widespread acceptance of the theory is that it contradicts so many commonly held assumptions about medicine:

 • vitamin D “deficiency” causes or exacerbates disease